rafaelsms/rafaelsms.github.io/README.md

 Personal website with my resumé and a brief description of my interests.
 Built using [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/).

+It uses S3 for photos and other large assets to avoid large objects in the repository.
+They are downloaded and optimized during build.

 ## Dependencies, building, running

 Requires [Node.js](https://nodejs.org/en).
 Feel free to use `yarn` or `npm` as package manager.